-E.coli, the cause of around 85-90% of bladder infections, is an acid-tolerant bacterium that is uniquely adapted to survive in the human body, and can quickly mutate to resist antibiotics.
-It can travel upwards and attack your kidneys, and cause serious kidney problems.
+E.coli, the cause of around 85-90% of bladder infections, is an acid-tolerant bacterium that is uniquely adapted to survive in the human body and can quickly mutate to resist antibiotics.
+It can travel upwards and attack your kidneys and cause severe kidney problems.
 The trick is to stop the E.coli in its tracks before it gets to the kidneys.

 Escherichia coli, one of the most thoroughly studied of all bacterium, is always present in the human intestine, even in new-born babies.
 (It is also present in other animals.)

 It plays an essential part in the processing of food, and of our waste materials into faeces that we can pass out of our bodies.
 E.coli is therefore useful to us, and we have also made use of it medically.
 For example, it is used for genetic engineering, since cultures of E.coli can be made to produce unlimited quantities of the product of an introduced gene.